appfoundry/Reliant/README.md

 dynamic languages at the one hand, and in frontend driven solutions at the other hand.
 Reliant is an answer to these questions.

-**Remark:** at the moment, Reliant is still under development, and put here for review by the community.
+    At the moment, Reliant is still under development, and put here for review by the community.
 Although we consider the latest version to be pretty complete, there is still room for improvement.
 Obviously, since this is open source, do feel free to add your own insights/ideas/remarks/opinions.

 Overall architecture
 --------------------

 The framework is set up to be lightweight, you basically need an OCSApplicationContext which serves as the container of the managed objects.
-To register managed objects in this container, the application context uses an OCSConfigurator instance.
-The OCSConfigurator is responsible for creating OCSDefinitions, which describe the objects you want to put under the application context's control.
+To register managed objects in this container, the application context uses an `OCSConfigurator` instance.
+The `OCSConfigurator` is responsible for creating `OCSDefinitions`, which describe the objects you want to put under the application context's control.

 At the moment, Reliant identifies two types of objects: singletons and prototypes. (*These names are taken from the well know [design patterns](http://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list)*)

-- A singleton is a stateless shared object, which is created only once.
+- A `singleton` is a stateless shared object, which is created only once.
 Objects created as singleton should be thread safe!
 Reliant further identifies eager and lazy singletons.
 Eager means that they will be instantiated when the application context boots up, lazy means they will be instantiated *Just-in-Time*, when they are requested.

-**Remark:** For iOS, Reliant also reacts to memory warnings, by clearing it's singleton scope.
+    For iOS, Reliant also reacts to memory warnings, by clearing it's  singleton scope.
 In this case, all singletons become lazy singletons and will be initialized again when requested.

-- A prototype will be created each time it is requested from the application context.
+- A `prototype` will be created each time it is requested from the application context.
 Be carefull though!
 If you inject a prototype into a singleton, the prototype's livecycle is bound to the singleton!